onagre-launcher/onagre/README.md

 ## Theming

-Onagre will look for a theme file in `$XDG_CONFIG_DIR/onagre/theme.scss` and will fall back to the default theme if none is found or if your theme contains syntax errors.
+Onagre will look for a theme file in `$XDG_CONFIG_DIR/onagre/theme.scss` and will fallback to the default theme if none is found or if your theme contains syntax errors.
 To ensure your theme is correctly formatted run `onagre` from the terminal.

 For a detailed guide refer to [wiki -> theming](https://github.com/oknozor/onagre/wiki/Theming) , or take a look at the [theme examples directory](docs/theme_examples).

-## Galerie
+## Gallery

 ---
 <img src="docs/screenshots/default-theme.png" alt="default-theme-screenshot" style="display: block; margin-left: auto; margin-right: auto; width: 65%;"/>